juniensis/cedar/README.md

 # Cedar
-## A cargo-like way to manage C projects.
+## A stripped-down Cargo clone to manage C projects.